Our Cruise in Confidence Guarantee Read More

 Where to stay in Dubrovnik

 As one of Croatia’s most loved and visited cities, Dubrovnik is certainly worth spending a couple of days exploring and getting to know.
-With the Adriatic Sea on bordering the city, it is often referred to a the “Pearl of the Adriatic Sea” and is a beautiful blend, combining the old and the new.
+With the Adriatic Sea bordering the city, it is often referred to as the “Pearl of the Adriatic Sea” and is a beautiful blend, combining the old and the new.
 Historical buildings, stunning architecture and iconic ruins are all around the city, not to mention the 25 meter wall which encloses the city.
 In contrast, some areas of Dubrovnik are a cosmopolitan hub, with bars, cafes and charming open-air restaurants, offering an insight into trends and interests of the modern traveler.
+There is literally something to see and do in Dubrovnik, for everyone.

 Dubrovnik Old Town